ATD Blog

 Inability to Navigate Complexity: Human coaches excel in addressing intricate situations that require higher-order reasoning across multiple domains—something AI struggles with.

 Robotic Rapport: Trust is foundational in effective coaching relationships.
-While AI can offer recommendations, it’s a bit tricky for it to build authentic rapport that fosters vulnerability and openness.
+While AI can offer recommendations, it’s a bit tricky for it to build an authentic rapport that fosters vulnerability and openness.
+AI lacks the natural language processing of humans, and therefore coaching conversations may come across as off in some capacity.

 At Coaching.com, we are paying close attention to AI and how we can leverage it to support those we serve: coaching providers.
 Whether you are an individual coach or a large coaching firm, our goal is to help you deliver exceptional coaching.
 So, the first question for us is How do we leverage AI to help you do what you do best—coach?
 We see AI as an incredible tool that complements the human touch by providing supplementary support.